-The head girl Justine gives a speech on the funeral of the teenage schoolmate Darren Mullet that has just committed suicide but she does not recall who he was.
+The head girl Justine gives a speech on the funeral of the teenage schoolmate Darren Mullet who has just committed suicide but she does not recall who he was.
 Then she is invited by Alexis to date him in the celebration party in the house of his friend Bradley.
-Sooner Justine discovers that Darren had a crush on her and was bullied by Bradley and his friends including Alexis.
-When each one of Bradley's friends is found dead, they discover that Darren has returned from beyond to revenge the humiliations he was submitted.
+Soon Justine discovers that Darren had a crush on her and was bullied by Bradley and his friends including Alexis.
+When each one of Bradley's friends is found dead, they discover that Darren has returned from beyond to revenge the humiliations he was submitted to.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil